theupdateframework/taps/tap5.md

 Since clients may download other metadata files from a repository but not its root metadata file, the snapshot metadata file shall no longer list metadata about the root metadata file.
-This also means that there are differences to how metadata files are downloaded from a repository.
+This also means that the method for downloading metadata files from a repository will also be different.
 Please see [TAP 4](tap4.md) for more details.

 # Security Analysis

-Note that removing the root metadata file from the snapshot metadata does not remove existing security guarantees.
+Note that removing the root metadata file from the snapshot metadata does not change existing security guarantees.
 This is because: (1) mix-and-match attacks are executed by specifying an inconsistent set of targets metadata files, which does not include the root metadata file, and (2) the client always attempts to update the root metadata